-The CPMR is calling on the European Parliament and the Council to protect and strengthen the core principles of Cohesion policy following yesterday’s proposal by the European Commission.
+The CPMR is calling on the European Parliament and the Council to protect and strengthen the core principles of Cohesion policy following the proposal on 29 May by the European Commission.

 The CPMR is concerned about the fragmentation of Cohesion policy, the elimination of maritime cross-border programmes, and the introduction of possibilities to transfer Cohesion policy funds to other EU instruments outside of Cohesion policy.